-The Act gives specific powers to enable compulsory assessment and treatment to occur and in limited circumstances permits the use of reasonable force in exercising such powers.
-A clinician, member of the Police or any other person should be able to justify their actions in terms of the powers conferred by this Act or other legislation or authority.
+The Office of the Director of Mental Health and Addiction are always available to assist services in making these decisions.

+Additional guidance

-The Ministry of Health has issued a range of guidance material to assist clinicians and administrators to best fulfil their statutory roles, and to assist in the appointment of suitable candidates to statutory roles.
+Finally, to complement the information provided in this set of guidelines, the Ministry of Health has issued a range of guidance material to assist clinicians and administrators to best fulfil their statutory roles, and to assist in the appointment of suitable candidates to statutory roles.
 The following guidance documents should be read in conjunction with these guidelines:

-Guidelines for the Role and Function of Directors of Area Mental Health Services (Ministry of Health 2012)
+Guidelines for the Role and Function of Directors of Area Mental Health Services (Ministry of Health, 2012)

-Guidelines for the Role and Function of Duly Authorised Officers (Ministry of Health 2012)
+Guidelines for the Role and Function of Duly Authorised Officers (Ministry of Health, 2012)

-Competencies for the Role and Function of Responsible Clinicians under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2001)
+Competencies for the Role and Function of Responsible Clinicians under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health, 2001)

-Guidelines for Medical Practitioners using Sections 110 and 110A of the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health 2000).
+Guidelines for Medical Practitioners using Sections 110 and 110A of the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health, 2000).

+Guidelines for the Role and Function of District Inspectors under the Mental Health (Compulsory Assessment and Treatment) Act 1992 (Ministry of Health, 2012)

 A full list of related Ministry of Health publications is contained in Appendix 1.